-Iron replacement, Ferritin and FBC testing for whole blood donors (aged: 16 – 45 years) in KwaZulu-Natal
+Iron replacement program for whole blood donors (aged: 16 – 45 years) in KwaZulu-Natal and Eastern Cape

 What are the benefits of iron tablets?

 - Iron tablets can speed up recovery of iron lost through blood donation